Embedded AI: why bother and what is the problem?

 Posted on 11/08/2017

-This free event on the 7th September in London, will bring together technology suppliers and technology users to discuss the opportunities and barriers to the deployment of next generation systems and there will be presentations from experts (industry and academic) as well as current and potential users who will present their knowledge, promote discussion and share learning.
+This free event in London (date to be confirmed – likely to be in November 2017) will bring together technology suppliers and technology users to discuss the opportunities and barriers to the deployment of next generation systems.
+There will be presentations from experts (industry and academic) as well as current and potential users who will present their knowledge, promote discussion and share learning.

-So that the focus is on the key technology issues you can help by completing the following brief survey: https://www.surveymonkey.co.uk/r/SmartSilicon
+So that the focus is on the key technology issues, please help by completing the following brief survey: https://www.surveymonkey.co.uk/r/SmartSilicon

 In the survey you can register your interest in the event, giving a pitch session or propose speakers – so please complete the survey.